filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 #### 3. Initialising a `markets` service repository

-1. Create authentication tokens for the `markets` node.
-This is an online operation, so your `lotus-miner` should be running with its updated configuration (in case you move its API to a different IP:PORT)
+1. Create authentication tokens that will be used by the `markets` node to make JSON-RPC calls to the `mining/sealing/proving` node.
+Creating the authentication tokens is an online operation, so your `lotus-miner` should be running with its updated configuration (in case you move its API to a different IP:PORT)

 ```shell